• Home

 Woman checking blood sugar levels using a glucose meter.

-Diabulimia is an eating disorder where a person with type 1 diabetes deliberately restricts their insulin to lose weight, similar to the behaviors seen in anorexia nervosa treatment cases, or when a person with type II diabetes allows their blood sugars to run alarmingly high.
-As a consequence of this dangerous method of weight loss, individuals with Diabulimia experience out-of-control blood sugars and can develop a number of serious and potentially life-threatening medical complications.
-Even though the medical complications that can result from Diabulimia are severe, many people often do not consider treatment because they don’t realize they have an eating disorder.
-Primary care doctors and other healthcare professionals may mistakenly assume their patient is taking insulin as recommended.
-Those suffering may experience feelings of shame, guilt, and sadness, which can lead to difficulties in discussing their eating disorder behaviors, including avoidant restrictive food intake.
-Getting help for Diabulimia treatment can prevent these issues and allow you to live a healthier, fuller life.
+Diabulimia is an eating disorder where a person with type 1 diabetes deliberately restricts their insulin to lose weight, resembling the behaviors seen in anorexia nervosa treatment cases.
+This is similar to how individuals with type II diabetes may allow their blood sugars to run alarmingly high.
+As a consequence of this dangerous method of weight loss, individuals with Diabulimia experience out-of-control blood sugars and can develop various serious and potentially life-threatening medical complications.
+Despite the severe medical issues that can arise from Diabulimia, many individuals often do not seek treatment because they don’t recognize they have an eating disorder.
+Primary care doctors and healthcare professionals might mistakenly assume that their patients are taking insulin as prescribed.
+Those suffering may grapple with feelings of shame, guilt, and sadness, which can complicate discussions about their eating disorder behaviors, including avoidant restrictive food intake.
+Seeking help for Diabulimia treatment can prevent these issues and empower you to live a healthier, fuller life.

-As a team of eating disorder specialists led by an Inclusive Eating Disorder Specialist Registered Dietitian (IEDS), we understand the complexities of Type 1 Diabetes alongside the struggles of an eating disorder and body image issues.
-Our approach includes therapy and treatment interventions that are flexible and effectively address the needs of both diabetes and the eating disorder at the same time, similar to the support provided in bulimia nervosa support programs.
-Treatment takes time and is a gradual process.
-However, once in recovery, you will absolutely be able to enjoy a fulfilling and productive life, with options for binge eating disorder help if needed.
+As a team of eating disorder specialists led by an Inclusive Eating Disorder Specialist Registered Dietitian (IEDS), we comprehend the complexities of Type 1 Diabetes alongside the challenges of an eating disorder and body image issues.
+Our approach includes therapy and treatment interventions that are flexible and effectively address the needs of both diabetes and the eating disorder concurrently, much like the support offered in bulimia nervosa support programs.
+Treatment is a gradual process that takes time.
+However, once in recovery, you will undoubtedly be able to enjoy a fulfilling and productive life, with options for binge eating disorder help if needed.

 Chronic Illnesses: Diabetes Type I & II, Hypertension, Kidney Disease, Celiac and Heart Disease